xebialabs-community/xld-skytap-plugin/README.md

 See the [XL Deploy reference manual](https://docs.xebialabs.com/xl-deploy) for background information on XL Deploy and deployment automation concepts.

 ## Overview
 This plugin makes it possible to create two new CI types: a server of type skytap.Server and a provisioning package of type skytap.EnvironmentSpec.
-When deployed, the provisioning package performs a number of steps that create the necessary infrastructure with XL Deploy to allow applications to be deployed to Skytap Virtual Machines.
+When deployed, the provisioning package performs a number of steps that create the necessary infrastructure within XL Deploy to make it possible to deply applications to Skytap Virtual Machines.

 ## What the skytap.EnvironmentSpec does
-Although created in XL Deploy with in the 'Applications' heading and deployed to an XL Deploy environment configured with a Skytap Server container, the skytap.EnvironmentSpec is a Provisioning Package rather than an Application.
+Although created in XL Deploy within the 'Applications' heading and deployed to an XL Deploy environment configured with a Skytap Server container, the skytap.EnvironmentSpec is a Provisioning Package rather than an Application.
 The skytap.EnvironmentSpec is configured with a Skytap Template ID and an optional Skytap Project ID.

-Before creating a skytap.EnvironmentSpec Provisioning Package, you will need to create the following:
+Before creating a skytap.EnvironmentSpec Provisioning Package, you will need to create the following (details and screenshots can be found in the Usage Section of this document):

-1. Create a Skytap Template and add the Metadata in JSON format as a note within every VM section that represents a Virtual Machine for which XL Deploy will need to dynamically create an infrastructure item within XL Deploy.
+1. Within Skytap, create a Skytap Template and add to the template a Metadata Note for every Skytap VM that XL Deploy will need to interact with.
 An example of this would be a VM that represents an IIS server to which XL Deploy will need to deploy applications.
-You will need to know the Skytap ID for this template.
-There are instructions for creating and adding Metadata notes later in this document.
+There are instructions for creating and adding Metadata notes to the Skytap Template later in this document.
-2. A skytap.Server CI - This is created within the XL Deploy Infrastructure
+2. A skytap.Server CI - This is created within the XL Deploy Infrastructure Heading and contains the Skytap url and login credentials.
-3. An XL Deploy Environment to which the skytap.EnvironmentSpec Provisioning Package can be deployed.
-This environment must have the skytap.Server CI created in the previous step as a member container.
-We will refer to this environment as the XL Deploy Provisioning Package Environment.
+3. An XL Deploy Environment to which the skytap.EnvironmentSpec Provisioning Package will be deployed.
+This environment must have the skytap.Server CI listed as a member container.
+In the rest of this document we will refer to this environment as the XL Deploy Provisioning Package Environment.
 4. An XL Deploy Environment that will serve to hold new infrastructure items the Provisioning Package will create.
 These new infrastructure items represent the Skytap Virtual Machines.
 Future deployments of actual applications will be deployed to this environment.
-This environment can be configured with Dictionaries, if desired.
-We will refer to this as the XL Deploy Virtual Machine Environment.
+This environment can be configured to contain XL Deploy Dictionaries, if so desired.
+In the rest of this document we will refer to this as the XL Deploy Virtual Machine Environment.

+The skytap.EnvironmentSpec Provisioning Package is then created within XL Deploy under the "Applications" heading.
+When you configure the skytap.EnvironmentSpec, you must enter the Skytap Template ID and optionally, the Skytap Project ID.

-Upon deployment into the XL Deploy Provisioning Package Environment, the skytap.EnvironmentSpec will perform the following steps:
+Upon deployment of the skytap.EnvironmentSpec into the XL Deploy Provisioning Package Environment, the plugin will perform the following steps:

-1. Using the Skytap template and optional Skytap project IDs, the skytap.EnvironmentSpec will create a new Skytap Environment from the Skytap Template.
+1. Using the Skytap template and optional Skytap project IDs, the skytap.EnvironmentSpec will create, within Skytap, a new Skytap Environment based upon the Skytap Template.
 2. The new Skytap Environment will be started.
 3. The skytap.EnvironmentSpec will wait for the Skytap Environment to enter a 'running' state.
 4. The skytap.EnvironmentSpec will parse the JSON definition of the Skytap Environment and perform the following steps:
    1. The Skytap Environment ID will be retrieved and saved into the ID property.
 This information will be used when the provisioning package is undeployed.
    2. The Public IP and Hostname properties will be set to the first listed Skytap VM ip and hostname properties (if these properties exist).
 This information is for display purposes only.
-   3. The JSON will be parsed and every VM listing will be inspected to see if there is a note containing Metadata in JSON format.
+   3. The Skytap JSON will be parsed and every VM listing will be inspected to see if there is a Metadata Note.
+   4. Only one Metadata Note per VM will be processed.
-   4. If a VM note containing Metadata is discovered, the following steps are performed:
+   5. If a VM note containing Metadata is discovered, the following steps are performed:
-      1. Based upon the note's contents, XL Deploy Infrastructure CIs are creaated within XL Deploy and those Infrastructure CIs are added as containers into the XL Deploy Virtual Machine Environment.
+      1. Based upon the note's contents, XL Deploy Infrastructure CIs are created within XL Deploy and those Infrastructure CIs are added as containers into the XL Deploy Virtual Machine Environment.
-      2. The metadata note is saved to be used in the provisioning package undeploy process.
+      2. The metadata note is saved and will be used in the provisioning package undeploy process.
-5. Upon successful deployment, the skytap.EnvironmentSpec will have started a Skytap Environment and created the needed XL Deploy infrastructure so that future XL Deploy deployments can deploy applications to the Skytap Environment Virtual Machines.
+5. Upon successful deployment, the skytap.EnvironmentSpec will have started a Skytap Environment and created the needed XL Deploy infrastructure so that future XL Deploy deployment tasks can deploy applications to the Skytap Environment Virtual Machines.

 Upon undeployment, the skytap.EnvironmentSpec will perform the following step:

 1. The infrastructure items created in the deploy process are deleted.
 The metadata note JSON that was saved during deployment is used to drive the deletion process.
 The pre-existing XL Deploy Provisioning Package Environment is NOT destroyed.
 The pre-existing XL Deploy Virtual Machine Environment is NOT destroyed.
-2. The Skytap Environment that was created and started during deployment, IS destroyed.
+2. The Skytap Environment that was created and started on Skytap during deployment, IS destroyed.

 ## Requirements